OpenCTI-Platform/connectors/README.md

 If you want to help use improve or develop new connector, please check out the **[development documentation for new connectors](https://docs.opencti.io/latest/development/connectors)**.
 If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenCTI ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).

-Any connector must be fully validated through pylint.
+Any connector should be validated through pylint.
 Example of commands:

 To full check a connector
 > pylint external-import/ransomwarelive/src/*.py